Krista Varady

 Krista A. Varady is a Canadian-American scientist known for her studies of intermittent fasting on chronic disease risk in human subjects.
 Varady was one of the first scientists to study intermittent fasting in humans.
 As of 2022, she is a professor of nutrition at the University of Illinois Chicago (UIC) in the department of Kinesiology and Nutrition.
 She also serves as the director of the Human Nutrition Research Center at UIC.
 Her work is primarily funded by the National Institutes of Health.
-She is also the co-author of a book about intermittent fasting for the general public, titled The Every Other Day Diet.
+She is also the co-author of two books about intermittent fasting for the general public, titled The Every Other Day Diet and The Fastest Diet.